Causal mediation analysis for longitudinal and survival data in continuous time using Bayesian non-parametric joint models: Motivating study

-In this article, we investigate the causal effect of time-varying hypertension medication on time to cardiovascular disease (CVD) deaths, both through and around the reduction of blood pressure (BP).
-BP, a time-varying risk factor, serves as the mediator while time-varying smoking status acts as a confounder in the relationship between treatment, mediator, and outcome.
-The outcome of interest in our analysis is an individual's survival probability at a particular age.
-We include the following baseline confounders: sex, race, BMI, education, smoking status (never, former, current), diabetes status, age, and the total-to-HDL cholesterol ratio.
+We apply our proposed method to estimate the causal effects of time-varying antihypertensive medication on age-specific survival, decomposed into interventional direct and indirect effects through mean BP.
+Mean BP, defined as the average of systolic blood pressure (SBP) and diastolic blood pressure (DBP) measured at each study visit, serves as the mediator, while smoking status acts as a time-varying confounder of the treatment--mediator, treatment--outcome, and mediator--outcome relationships.
+Baseline confounders included in our study are biological sex, race, body mass index, educational attainment, smoking status (never, former, current), diabetes status, baseline age, and the total-to-HDL cholesterol ratio.
+All causal effects are defined and estimated conditional on this baseline covariate set.

+For the data analysis, we restrict the study population to participants who were hypertensive at baseline, defined as having systolic blood pressure (SBP) $\geq 140$ mmHg or diastolic blood pressure (DBP) $\geq 90$ mmHg at the first clinic visit.
+Accordingly, the causal effects of interest pertain to individuals for whom hypertension is already present.
+This restriction is imposed because these individuals are more likely to receive antihypertensive treatment, ensuring adequate variation in treatment exposure for causal effect estimation.
+The final analytic sample consists of $2{,}552$ participants, of whom $1{,}218$ are male and $1{,}334$ are female by biological sex.
+The age range of subjects at the first visit spans 42 to 66 years, while at the fifth visit the corresponding age range is 67 to 90 years (see Figure \ref{Fig:ARIC_age_distributions}).

-\section{Notation and Setup}
+\section{Notation and setup}

 Suppose we have data of the form: $T_{i}, C_{i}, \delta_{i}, \textbf{Z}_{i}(a),\textbf{L}_{i}(a),\textbf{M}_{i}(a),\textbf{L}_{i,0}$ where $a \in [0, \mathcal{A}]$ denotes continuous age for participants $i = 1,\ldots,n$ in the study.
 A simplified directed acyclic graph (DAG) representing the temporal relationships among these variables is shown in Figure \ref{Fig:DAG}.